benjaminhooks/NRS528_ArcGIS-Python/README.md

 This will be the first coding class I have ever taken, and subsequently the first time I have "programmed".
 I'm sure I will struggle at times, but I am excited to learn a new skill that has such a huge potential to aid me in my life and career.

-For the sake of practice, here is a table of the classes I will be taking this semester
+For the sake of practice, here is a table of the classes I will be taking this semester.

 Course Code | Full Course Name | Teacher
 ------------ | ------------- | -------------